castro-gzlz/mr-plotter/README.md

 ### Is this your first time using *mr-plotter*?

-If so, I invite you to take a look at the [Usage Examples](##-Usage-Examples) section that I have prepared to illustrate the operation of the package in diferent key scenarios (some of them might be of interest for you! :smiley:).
+If so, I invite you to first take a look at the [Usage Examples](##-Usage-Examples) section that I have prepared to illustrate the operation of the package in diferent key scenarios (some of them might be of interest for you! :smiley:).
 You can find **all the example configuration files** inside the [*config*](https://github.com/castro-gzlz/mr-plotter/tree/main/config) folder.

 ## Configuration file